FabioDiCeglie/Travel-Group-Project-Deployed-Front-End/README.md

 <br />
 <p>This is a group project made by me and another two junior developers in only 5 days of Codaisseur Bootcamp!</p>
 <p>We create a travel game app, this game consist in a wheel fortune game that decide your next travel destination randomly.
-Than you can find more details information about this destination, like weather for the next 10 days(YahooAPI),restaurants, attractions and hotels(RapidAPI).</p>
+Then you can find more details information about this destination, like weather for the next 10 days(YahooAPI),restaurants, attractions and hotels(RapidAPI).</p>

 <h1>Database Tables:</h1>